 Historically, diagnosis of neurological disorders was nearly impossible.
 Just a century ago, the only way to make a definitive diagnosis was to perform an autopsy after the patient’s death2.
-We’ve come a long way but diagnosis today is still time consuming and inaccurate in many cases.
-At present, to diagnose dementia, doctors rely on physical symptoms and a combination of invasive, and often extensive, procedures including blood tests, brain, MRI and CT scans.
+We’ve come a long way but diagnosis today is still time-consuming and inaccurate in many cases.
+At present, to diagnose dementia, doctors rely on physical symptoms and a combination of invasive, and often extensive, procedures for biomarker testing including blood tests, brain MRI, and CT scans.

-Achieving accurate and early diagnosis for neurological diseases would have huge benefits for millions of patients and carers4.
+Achieving accurate and early diagnosis of neurological diseases would have huge benefits for millions of patients and carers4.
 While there is presently no cure for neurological disorders, correct treatment can significantly reduce the symptoms, delay disease progression and increase the patient’s quality of life5.
-For instance, it is estimated that up to 70% of those affected by epilepsy could live seizure free with more effective diagnosis and treatment options6.
+For instance, it is estimated that up to 70% of those affected by epilepsy could live seizure-free with more effective diagnosis and treatment options6.

 Across all neurological disorders, earlier diagnosis would unlock less expensive treatment pathways, saving on healthcare spending.